adreena/DetectingRoadSigns/writeup_template.md

   * f1 layer: is a fully connected layer with 120 nodes, in order to pass outputs of conv2 layer to this layer, it should be reshaped to a flat array 400x1.
 Weights connecting conv2 to f1 are 400x120 and 120 biases are added to the output.
 Regularization method used in this layer is drop_out of 50% to prevent model from overfitting.
   * f2 layer: is another fully connected layer with 84 nodes, connected with 120x84 weights from f1 layer and 84 biases.
 50% Drop_out is applied to this layer as well as f1.
   * output layer: is the final layer with 43 nodes, 84x43 weights and 43 biases, which classifies the results into 43 categories of signs

+I started training with 10 epochs but the accuracy wasn't below 90%, considering that learning-reat is 0.001 and 50% of outputs to f1 & f2 layers are dropping in each iteration I increased epochs to 30 and achieved higher accuracy.
+Optimizer used in this network is Adamoptimzer which minimizes model's cost that is the distance of predicted-labels from target-labels.
+Final training configuration:
+ - Optimizer: Adamoptimizer
+ - learning-rate : 0.001
+ - epochs: 30
+ - batch-size : 128
+ - cost function: (cross_entropy)

+# Evaluation